wpeebles/gangealing/README.md

 [![Watch the video](images/method.png)](https://www.wpeebles.com/images/gangealing_visuals/gangealing.mp4)

 Once trained, the average aligned image is a _template_ from which you can propagate anything.
-For example, by drawing cartoon eyes on our average congealed cat image, you can propagate them realistically any video or image of a cat.
+For example, by drawing cartoon eyes on our average congealed cat image, you can propagate them realistically to any video or image of a cat.

 This repository contains: